blair-sharpe/algo/questions/chapter_1_arrays.md

 of another.
 Given two strings, 51 and 52, write code to check if 52 is a rotation of 51 using only one call to isSubstring (e.g., "waterbottle" is a rotation of"erbottlewat").

+Extra:

+A) Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You can return the answer in any order.

+B) Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
+The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
+You must write an algorithm that runs in O(n) time and without using the division operation.

+C) There is an integer array nums sorted in ascending order (with distinct values).
+Prior to being passed to your function, nums is possibly rotated at an unknown pivot index k (1 <= k < nums.length) such that the resulting array is [nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]] (0-indexed).
+For example, [0,1,2,4,5,6,7] might be rotated at pivot index 3 and become [4,5,6,7,0,1,2].
+Given the array nums after the possible rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.
+You must write an algorithm with O(log n) runtime complexity.

+D) You are given an array of integers nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
+You can only see the k numbers in the window.
+Each time the sliding window moves right by one position.
+Return the max sliding window.

+E) Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+A subarray is a contiguous part of an array.

+F) Suppose an array of length n sorted in ascending order is rotated between 1 and n times.
+For example, the array nums = [0,1,2,4,5,6,7] might become:
+[4,5,6,7,0,1,2] if it was rotated 4 times.
+[0,1,2,4,5,6,7] if it was rotated 7 times.
+Notice that rotating an array [a[0], a[1], a[2], ..., a[n-1]] 1 time results in the array [a[n-1], a[0], a[1], a[2], ..., a[n-2]].
+Given the sorted rotated array nums of unique elements, return the minimum element of this array.
+You must write an algorithm that runs in O(log n) time.

 [next chapter](chapter_2_linkedlists.md)